mlamont8/EntertainmentPortal/README.md

-Offers images based on a user submitted search term.
-Pulls images from Flickr.com
+A portal that gives information on popular movies and TV Shows.
+Built with AngularJS.
+Uses the API from themoviedb.org.

 ### Installing

 + Clone this repo
 + `cd EntertainmentPortal`
 + run `npm install`
 + run `npm run start`